Lao people: Tai Migration Period

-Early Chinese records used the term Yue to describe the non-Chinese people south of the Yangtze.
-In the spring and autumn period (770-475 BC) the term was applied to a state on the southeast coast which was destroyed in 334 BC as the Han Chinese moved across the Yangtze into the south.
-Subsequently, the term “Hundred Yue” was applied generically to the subjugated peoples in the south, with modifiers to denote groups in different locations or with some other distinguishing characteristics (Phomphan 1988).
-The term Yue fades from usage around 0AD as the Chinese gained more knowledge of the southern peoples and began using other descriptors (Barlow 2001, chs.
+Early Chinese records employed the term Yue to denote the non-Han Chinese people south of the Yangtze.
+During the Spring and Autumn period (770-475 BC), the term was applied to a state on the southeast coast which was destroyed in 334 BC as the Han Chinese moved across the Yangtze and into the south.
+Subsequently, the term “Hundred Yue” was applied generically to the subjugated non-Han Chinese peoples in the south, with modifiers to denote groups in different locations or with some other distinguishing characteristics (Phomphan 1988).
+The term Yue fades from usage around 0 AD as the Chinese gained more knowledge of the southern peoples and began using other descriptors (Barlow 2001, chs.
 1–2; Taylor 1983, 41–4).
 None of the modern terms used for Tai groups can be detected in these descriptors except Lao or Ai Lao people, which was applied to a variety of groups, mostly Hill-dwellers (Taylor 1983, 172; Cholthira 2001, 22–4).

 This indicates that the Lao are at the very least a Proto-Tai group; perhaps even that all Tai groups are actually subgroups of these ancient Lao people, as there are no descriptors to indicate the existence of any group called Tai living south of the Yangtze, subsequently the first references of a group called Tai appeared in the 13th centuries, no such references of a group called or calling themselves Tai seem to exist.